sbt/sbt-ci-release/readme.md

 - `SONATYPE_PASSWORD`: The password you use to log into https://oss.sonatype.org/.
 Alternatively, the password part of the user token if you generated one above.
-If the password contains bash special characters, make sure to escape it by wrapping it in single quotes `'my?pa$$word'`, see [Travis Environment Variables](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings).
+  **For Travis Only:** If the password contains bash special characters, make sure to escape it by wrapping it in single quotes `'my?pa$$word'`, see [Travis Environment Variables](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings).
 - `SONATYPE_USERNAME`: The username you use to log into